 License Suspension & Revocation Penalties in Missouri

-The outcome of an administrative hearing depends on your driving history in Lexington and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Lexington, MO and beyond:

-- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Lexington, MO after 30 days.
+- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Lexington, MO area after 30 days.

-- Second DWI Offense: Leads to a 1-year revocation period in Lexington, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Lexington, MO DWI/DUI was within the last 5 years.

 With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
 Losing your license can affect your job, daily responsibilities, and overall mobility in Lexington, MO.

-How to Get a Limited Driving Privilege (Hardship License) in Lexington, MO
+How to Get a Hardship License (Limited Driving Privilege) in Lexington, MO

 The LDP application process in Missouri can be complex, but working with an experienced Lexington, MO DWI attorney can help you regain your driving privileges as quickly as possible.